Cherokee Rose (The Walking Dead): Plot

 Carl Grimes recovers from his operation to remove fragments of a bullet, which he had received earlier when encountering a deer.
 He asks his father Rick if his friend Sophia Peletier is alright.
 Since Sophia is still missing, Rick reluctantly lies to Carl and tells him that she is fine.
 Dale Horvath, Daryl Dixon, Andrea, and Carol Peletier move the vehicles and set up camp at the Greene home and are introduced to the Greene family.
 There, they lead a funeral procession for their ranch hand, Otis.
 Shane Walsh is asked to share Otis' final moments; Shane sticks to his lie that Otis had sacrificed his life to save Carl, while in reality Shane sacrificed Otis.

 Along with Hershel Greene and his daughter Maggie, the group organize Sophia's search.
 Since Shane is still injured and Rick is too weak from blood loss, Daryl ventures out on his own.
 Daryl eventually finds an abandoned house, but does not locate Sophia.
-He finds a cherokee rose, which is a Native American sign in which the gods protected their children, and gives it to Carol.
+He finds a cherokee rose, which he describes as a sign to uplift mothers' spirits associated with the Trail of Tears, and gives it to Carol.

 Maggie asks the group for help removing a bloated walker that fell into a freshwater well before it contaminates the water.
 After unsuccessfully using food as bait, Glenn is lowered down as live bait but the others lose their grip on the rope, causing Glenn's legs to be grabbed by the Bloated Zombie, causing him to panic.
 Glenn is managed to be pulled out, having put the rope on the walker.
 The group pulls the walker out, but to everyone's dismay, its body is ripped in half, its lower half falling back into the well and contaminating it.
 Maggie and Glenn decide to venture to the local pharmacy to find more supplies.
 Before he leaves, Lori asks Glenn to find a pregnancy test for her.
 At the pharmacy, Glenn finds the pregnancy test, and afterward finds a bag of condoms, which he is caught holding by Maggie.
-Not able to explain himself, Maggie believes they were for her and the pair to have sex.
+Not able to explain himself, Maggie believes they were for her, and the pair have sex.

 Rick and Hershel tour the farmland, where Hershel reveals that the group has to leave once Carl fully recovers.
 Rick manages to convince Hershel for the group to stay in the meantime.
 However, there are rules they must follow.
 Rick pleads with Hershel to not force them to leave and to reconsider his request.

 Later on, Rick is up in the room where Carl is recovering in bed.
 Once Carl wakes up, Rick admits that he lied to him about Sophia; Carl reveals that his mother already told him the truth.
 Meanwhile, the pregnancy test reveals that Lori is pregnant.